Preamble: Standards of Conduct and Integrity

 Offices who receive concerns are responsible for keeping all related information, including information related to the investigation of the concerns, confidential to the extent provided by law.

 Intentionally False Reports/Information

 Individuals who, knowingly or intentionally, file a false report or provide false or misleading information in connection with an investigation may be subject to disciplinary action up to and including termination of employment, or expulsion.

 Reason for Policy

 This policy implements Board of Regents Policy: Code of Conduct and supports the reporting requirements in Minnesota Statute Section 625.556 (Reporting Maltreatment of Minors.)
-The University community’s commitment to ethical conduct is detailed in Board of Regents Policies: Code of Conduct and Student Conduct Code.
-Board of Regents Policy: Code of Conduct addresses the University’s responsibility to promote a culture of compliance which includes efforts to prevent, detect, and correct violations of law or policy, which may result from mistakes, lack of information, or, deliberate misconduct.
+The University community's commitment to ethical conduct is detailed in Board of Regents Policies: Code of Conduct Student Conduct Code.
+Board of Regents Policy: Code of Conduct addresses the University's responsibility to promote a culture of compliance which includes efforts to prevent, detect, and correct violations of law or policy, which may result from mistakes, lack of information, or, deliberate misconduct.
 A reporting system and protection against retaliation promotes compliance with law and policy and fair treatment of employees.
-This policy and the procedure attached to it support existing University policies and procedures for responding to reports of misconduct, and do not establish any additional rights beyond those already provided by law.
+This policy and the procedures attached to it support existing University policies and procedures for responding to reports of misconduct, and do not establish any additional rights beyond those already provided by law.